BUYERS GUIDE - UTES & CAB CHASSIS MEDIUM

 The Land Rover Defender cab/chassis and utes are no more.
-Production ceased on January 29, 2016 and the replacement model isn't scheduled to appear before 2018.
+Production ceased on January 29, 2016 and the replacement Defender is a wagon-only model – no ute.

 Quality improvements began with BMW’s ownership of Land Rover in 1994, but the real turning point was the Ford takeover in 2000.